 Solomon Islands

-Solomon Islands is a small state of the Commonwealth consisting of nearly 1,000 islands with a population of about 580,000.
-It faces significant development and educational challenges and is a major focus of the New Zealand Aid Programme support.
-The University of the South Pacific has a campus on the Solomon Islands.
+The Solomon Islands is a small state of the Commonwealth consisting of nearly 1,000 islands with a population of about 725,000 (World Bank, 2022).

 Highlights